amanzi/amanzi/docs/input_spec/ATSNativeSpec_dev.rst

 PK
 #####

+ The interface for a Process Kernel, an equation or system of equations.

 A process kernel represents a single or system of partial/ordinary differential equation(s) or conservation law(s), and is used as the